bmolnar91/workbook/module_advanced_enterprise_general.md

 **What you gain**:

 - You can develop faster as there's no need to pause development for releases.
-Deployments pipelines are triggered automatically for every change.
+Deployment pipelines are triggered automatically for every change.
 - Releases are less risky and easier to fix in case of problem as you deploy small batches of changes.
 - Customers see a continuous stream of improvements, and quality increases every day, instead of every month, quarter or year.